Back to stories

 Market Reaction

 Investors responded enthusiastically.
-Intel shares surged roughly 33% over the past five trading days, a rally that also drew momentum from the chipmaker's participation in the Terafab project with SpaceX, Tesla, and xAI announced earlier in the week.
+Intel shares surged roughly 40% over the week surrounding the announcement, a rally that also drew momentum from the chipmaker's participation in the Terafab project with SpaceX, Tesla, and xAI announced earlier in the week.
 Analyst KC Rajkumar of Lynx Equity noted that Intel has made progress addressing wafer supply issues that had weighed on its first-quarter guidance.

 Why It Matters